tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

-but it's not a complete compiler. we need to wrap that code in functions (i called them `forward`, `backward`, `update`, and `set_input`) and make them accessible to our Python driver program. we don't want to have to completely move to C++!
+but it's not a complete compiler. we need to wrap that code in functions (i called them `forward`, `backward`, `update`, and `set_input`) and make them accessible to our Python driver program. we don't want to have to completely move to C!

 <!-- TODO -->

 ## compiling for training vs inference

-if you freeze the weights, things get a lot more efficient. right now we have so many memory loads and stores and it's hard for the C++ compiler to prove anything about the properties of the numbers when it is trying to optimize. it probably also prevents vectorization. does the lack of locality hurt too?
+if you freeze the weights, things get a lot more efficient. right now we have so many memory loads and stores and it's hard for the C compiler to prove anything about the properties of the numbers when it is trying to optimize. it probably also prevents vectorization. does the lack of locality hurt too?